 The audit function is being carried out by the Department on behalf of the C&AG.
 Transaction and compliance audit need to be carried out by incorporating provisions of risk based techniques which would provide necessary focus and direction.
-The following measures will be useful:-
+The following measures will be useful:- should be reflected directly in the importance executives attach to its internal audit function like joint planning/ risk assessment.

-12.1 Audit Committees: Audit committees need to be set up at Command Level and in Factories at OFB level with Executive authorities on board to ensure interaction of stakeholders on regular intervals i.e. an institutionalized mechanism for interaction with the executives.
+12.1 Audit Committees: Audit committees need to be set up at Command Level and in Factories at OFB level with Executive authorities on board to ensure interaction of stakeholders on regular intervals i.e. an institutionalized mechanism for interaction with the executives (atleast twice in a year).
 Greater commitment from top executives is felt necessary.
-Commitment to effective internal control should be reflected directly in the importance executives attaches to its internal audit function.
+Commitment to effective internal control